YZHA-yuzi/nbRegQF/README.md

 README
 ================

-We have proposed a negative-binomial modeling framework which uses exposure quantile functions as the function covaraite to account for within-unit exposure heterogeneity for studying short-term effects of environmental exposures using exposure and health data collected across time and/or space.
-This proposed approch has been implemented in an R package `nbRegQF`.
+Our negative-binomial modeling framework uses exposure quantile functions as the a functional covaraite to account for within-unit exposure heterogeneity for studying short-term effects of environmental exposures across time and/or space.
+This approach has been implemented in an R package `nbRegQF`.

 In this document, we first introduce how to install the package.
 Then, we aim to demonstrate: (1) the use of the function